odea-project/qAlgorithms/report/report.md

 The slots four and eight were not used for this evaluation.

 ## Discussion
-{
-Centroid error is underestimated, leading to more strict binning than ideal [@gerrit: we will discuss] kontext existierender literatur ; vergleichbare Ergebnisse? [@gerrit: mostly not applicable, but we can compare with adap or roi]
-(@daniel: both points redundant, binning strictness is too much work to characterise the problem properly and result comparability requires more than one dataset => significantly more time. // adressed) }

 ### Test Results
 During testing, the median and mean of the scan numbers were